bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="movebox, 300px from left"
   alt="movebox, 300px from left." />

-But still I want to set the left 50 pixels so that I&apos;m moving from this position, left 50 pixels.
+<p>But still I want to set the left 50 pixels so that I&apos;m moving from this
+position, left 50 pixels.
 Because we&apos;re going to change the left property when we move the box.
 Down here again, I&apos;m just going to copy this for the sake of making it a little bit quicker and down here